elyelysiox/recaptcha/README.md

     null,
     null,
     null,
-    // Bft Signature, Used in reCAPTCHA V2 "0dAFcWeA4RepD9zDjeMQE73pAT27pXZ7Nz_419U2K36QNqzHaKtLIDkwZQLi-Ud8OvSZHbDEcxQxusBQnsF5QQErMRpJMcUplaFg",
+    // Bft Token, Used in reCAPTCHA V2 "0dAFcWeA4RepD9zDjeMQE73pAT27pXZ7Nz_419U2K36QNqzHaKtLIDkwZQLi-Ud8OvSZHbDEcxQxusBQnsF5QQErMRpJMcUplaFg",
-    1777752103288
+    1777752103288 // "oc" Data Encryption Key
 ]
 ```

 ## Fingerprint
-The values ​​are based on the decrypted values ​​from the first sample fingerprint, look [here](https://github.com/elyelysiox/recaptcha-payload/blob/main/fingerprint/decrypted_values.json)
+The values ​​are based on the decrypted values ​​from the first sample fingerprint, look [here](https://github.com/elyelysiox/recaptcha/blob/main/fingerprint/decrypted_values.json)

 Each subfield of the fingerprint values ​​has a base format: